cgossain/serverless-template-golang-google-cloud-functions/README.md

-# Serverless Google Cloud Functions Golang Template
+# Serverless Template - Golang + Google Cloud Functions

 This template project is designed to be used as a starting point for a Google Cloud Functions project using the Golang runtime and the Serverless Framework.